-Erin: Why did you choose to apply to YPLF and what did you expect to accomplish?
+Erin: Why did you choose to apply to YPLF?

 Tasos: Right, so I chose to apply for YPLF in somewhat of a roundabout way, as I remember it.
-I think it was the summer of my freshman year of high school . . .
-I discovered that pictorial postmarks were a thing.
-I started sending out like dozens of letters trying to get people who had pictorial postmarks or the post office that had pictorial postmarks to send them back to me.
-And I would send out a stamped envelope to them and they would send me it back to me with a postmark on it.
+The summer of my high school freshman year, I discovered that pictorial postmarks were a thing.
+I started sending out dozens of letters trying to get the Post Office to send them back to me.

-So I had dozens of these, and I remember we were on vacation visiting my grandparents in North Carolina, and my mom thought I was absolutely nuts.
-She was like, "Why, why are you spending all your money on stamps and postmarks?"
-And I said something like, "You know, I just really like it."
+So, I ended up collecting dozens of these, and I remember my mom thought I was absolutely nuts.
+She even asked me why I was spending so much money on stamps!
+And all I could say is, "You know, I just really like them."
 From there, I guess my mom realized this was a hobby I was going to stick with.
 So she . . .
 I can't remember if it was my birthday or Christmas or something like that . . . but she got me a membership to the APS.

-Yeah, yeah.
-I had seen the APS intermittently through . . . researching the philatelic marks and trying to figure out what stamp collecting really was, but it never really dawned on me to sign up for the APS.
-I thought it was just always something that was out there that served as a resource.
-But I wasn't really sure how the APS would help me as a young collector so I never signed up.
+Yeah.
+I had seen the APS mentioned here and there.
+I saw APS advertisements come back with some of the pictorial postmarks, but it never really dawned on me to sign up for the APS.
+I wasn't really sure how the APS would help me as a young collector, so I never signed up.

-So my mom gave me that as a gift and I was like, "okay this is interesting," so I started flipping through The American Philatelist, the first issue that I got with the membership, and I saw an advertisement for the Young Philatelic Leaders Fellowship.
-I said, "Well hey, I'm a young guy, I'm interested in seeing what a stamp show is."
-I had never been to a stamp show before I started collecting . . . just totally on my own volition.
-And I said, "Okay, a stamp show sounds interesting, I've never heard of that before, and YPLF is advertising that they're going to send me to one . . . so why not?
+So, my mom gave me membership as a gift and when I got my first issue of The American Philatelist, I was like, "okay this is interesting.”
+I started flipping through the issue and saw an advertisement for the Young Philatelic Leaders Fellowship.
+I said, "Okay, a stamp show sounds interesting.
+I've never heard of that before, and YPLF is advertising that they're going to send me to one . . . so why not?
 I'm kind of interested in checking that out."

 So I applied and Cathy [APS Director of Education] interviewed me, and basically the rest is history.

-On your second question: what did I expect to accomplish?
 At the time that I applied to YPLF, I had just graduated from high school.
-I was moving on to the George Washington University in D.C., and one of the things that I was obviously trying to find out throughout my college studies was what I wanted to do with my life.
+I was moving on to George Washington University in D.C., and one of the things that I was trying to find through my college studies was what I wanted to do with my life.
 What career options do I have ahead of me and what do I want to spend most of my time doing?
-And part of the YPLF program . . . what I expected to accomplish was not only to discover what the heck a stamp show was and what the stamp world really is, but also to orient myself and try to get an understanding of the different career fields out there.
+So that was what I expected to accomplish from the program: not only to discover what the heck a stamp show was and what the stamp world really is, but also to orient myself and try to get an understanding of the different career fields out there.

-What is really awesome about Cathy . . . she had the Curator Track in mind but didn't have it established yet and I was happy that she was able to implement it for my year so I could explore being a Curator and find out what making an exhibit is all about.
+And one of the career fields I was interested in at the time was museum curator.
+What is really awesome about Cathy is that she had the Curator Track in mind but didn't have it established yet, and I was happy that she was able to implement it for my year so I could explore being a Curator and find out what making an exhibit is all about.